Gilles Simon: 2010: Seventh career title

 The rest of 2010 was more ups and downs, indicating that after returning from the serious knee injury, he was still struggling to find his consistency.
 He went on to participate in two Asian tournaments.
 He beat Sam Querrey and Michael Berrer to reach the quarterfinals of the China Open in Beijing, but lost to Djokovic.
 He then lost in the first round of the Shanghai Masters to Stanislas Wawrinka.
 After Asia, he returned to France to play Open Sud de France in Montpellier, where he reached the quarterfinals.
 The next tournament was the Valencia Open 500, where Simon beat two seeds (Fernando Verdasco and Nikolay Davydenko) en route to his semifinal appearance, only to lose to the Spanish qualifier Marcel Granollers.

 In December 2010, Simon was picked to play the Davis Cup final for France, which was hosted in Belgrade, Serbia.
 The final was filled with controversies over which player was to be called on to play each match.
-France called on Simon to play Novak Djokovic in day 1, while others were expecting Michaël Llodra to play, based on Llodra's good form in the BNP Paribas Masters (including beating Djokovic in two sets).
+France called on Simon to play Novak Djokovic in day one, while others were expecting Michaël Llodra to play, based on Llodra's good form in the Paris Masters (including beating Djokovic in two sets).
 Simon lost the match in three sets.
 When France won the doubles and led 2–1 going into day 3, the French team seemed to be on its way to yet another Davis Cup victory.
 But day 3 opened with Djokovic in strong form defeating Monfils in three easy sets, leaving the championship to a deciding fifth match.
 The schedule originally stated that the fifth match was to be played by Janko Tipsarević and Simon.
-Last-minute replacement saw both replaced by their teammates Viktor Troicki and Michaël Llodra respectively.
+Last-minute replacement saw both replaced by their teammates Viktor Troicki and Michaël Llodra, respectively.
 The fifth match ended in anticlimactic fashion with an overwhelming victory for Troicki in three sets.
 Serbia won the Davis Cup for the first time in history.
 France's defeat caused some to question the choice of Llodra to play Troicki when Simon has a 4–0 head-to-head record against the Serb.
 Nevertheless, everyone agreed that Troicki and the Serbian team had displayed convincing performances over their French opponent, and the victory was well deserved.